IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 A State's human rights monitoring must be be effective.[^112]

 #### Gender sensitive
 To reveal inequalities and discrimination, monitoring must be able to detect how human rights issues affect women and men differently.
-That is, monitoring must be gender-sensitive.
+That is, monitoring must be *gender-sensitive*.

 > A gender-sensitive analysis is therefore instrumental to tailoring specific and action-oriented recommendations on the responses that are needed to address human rights violations, protect victims' rights and contribute to the prevention and non-recurrence of such violations.[^113]